Dollar prices surge in Baghdad and Erbil - Shafaq News

 Dollar prices surge in Baghdad and Erbil

-According to a survey by Shafaq News, the dollar's rates, with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, set at 151,400 dinars for every 100 dollars, compared to 151,200 IQD recorded this morning.
+According to a survey by Shafaq News, the dollar's rates, with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, set at 151,500 dinars for every 100 dollars, compared to 151,200 IQD recorded the previous day.

 The selling and buying rates at currency exchange stores in Baghdad reached 152,500 IQD and 150,500 IQD per 100 USD, respectively.